 The tour is 16 days in duration including international flights.
-Please note that depending on flight schedules passengers may arrive/depart on Day 2.

-Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
+Travellers booked on a 'Land Only' package, the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to our reservations team.

-Join the tour on day 2 in Bangkok and end the tour on Day 15 in Vientiane.
+Join the tour on Day 2 in Bangkok and end the tour on Day 15 in Vientiane.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.